URP3201 Sustainable Urban Design and Development

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

-- demonstrate a knowledge and understanding of sustainable residential site planning by conducting an audit of an existing residential site;
+- conduct a sustainability audit of an existing residential site;

-- demonstrate an ability to evaluate, select and synthesise appropriate design principles by creating and reporting on a subdivision plan for a new residential neighbourhood using appropriate written and graphical skills;
+- evaluate, select and synthesise appropriate performance based design principles by creating and reporting on a master plan for a new residential neighbourhood using appropriate written and graphical skills;

-- demonstrate an ability to evaluate, select and synthesise appropriate design principles by creating and reporting on a master plan for a new residential precinct using appropriate written and graphical skills;
+- evaluate, select and synthesise appropriate performance based design principles by creating and reporting on a subdivision plan for a new residential precinct using appropriate written and graphical skills;

 |1.||Overview of the residential design and development process||5.00|

 |10.||Creating a sustainable site design||10.00|